Limited Time: 75% off your 1st year Code: 75PAWSH

 A domain provides an easy way of remembering an Internet address.
 This name is unique.

 Domains are your piece of internet real estate.

 There are different types of extensions that you can register eg: .com, .net, .org , .biz, .info, .name, .eu, .org.uk or .co.uk.
 If you are a UK business we would strongly recommend going for a .co.uk domain extension.

-Domain names are pretty cheap and you decide for how long you want to register them for so there is no long term obligation.
+Domains are cheap and you decide for how long you want to register them for so there is no long term obligation.
 If you decide not to renew your domain name, no problem, you’re under no obligation.
 So if you’re not sure then it’s always worth buying a domain for the minimum period, say 1 year, and then letting it expire at the end.

 Pickaweb will register your domain in your name for the number of years purchased.
 You can manage it via an easy to use control panel.
-You can setup email and web forwarding.
-You can update your name servers.
+As an addon you can setup email and web forwarding.
+You can also update your name servers.

 We are available 24x7 via phone, chat and email.

 Buying a domain name might not be a top priority when you are starting out.